markohajba/NN-Schrodinger/README.md

 *Deep neural network model for approximating eigenmodes localized by a confining potential*
 Authors: Luka Grubišić, Marko Hajba, Domagoj Lacmanović

-Research paper is accepted as a part of special issue "Human-Centric AI: The Symbiosis of Human and Artificial Intelligence" and it is freely available at: https://www.mdpi.com/journal/entropy/special_issues/Human-Centric_AI
+The research paper is accepted as a part of special issue "Human-Centric AI: The Symbiosis of Human and Artificial Intelligence" and it is freely available at: https://www.mdpi.com/journal/entropy/special_issues/Human-Centric_AI

 Direct link to the paper: https://www.mdpi.com/1099-4300/23/1/95